gares/iris/HeapLang.md

 This leads to some administrative redexes, and to a distinction between "value pairs", "value sums", "value closures" and their "expression" counterparts.

-However, this also makes values very syntactically uniform, which we exploit in the definition of substitution which just skips over `Val` terms, because values should be closed and hence not affected by substitution.
+However, this also makes values syntactically uniform, which we exploit in the definition of substitution which just skips over `Val` terms, because values should be closed and hence not affected by substitution.
 As a consequence, we can entirely avoid even talking about "closed terms", that notion just does not have to come up anywhere.
 We also exploit this when writing specifications,